Know the basics about private education loans

 If you decide to take a private education loan for undergraduate or graduate education, you should shop around for one that offers the right combination of interest rate and repayment terms.
-A quick review of how student loans work will help you make a smart choice:
+As you weigh the options while planning for college, use our Loan Payment Calculator to find the best undergraduate payment option and reduce your borrowing costs.
+A quick review of how student loans work will also help you make a smart choice:

-- Having a co-borrower on your loan may lower your interest rate.
+A co-borrower is someone who signs the loan application and loan note along with the primary borrower.
+Having a co-borrower on your loan may lower your interest rate.

-- An immediate repayment loan typically has lower monthly payments than a deferred student loan and costs significantly less in the long run, but requires repayment while you're in school.
+An immediate repayment loan typically has lower monthly payments than a deferred student loan and costs significantly less in the long run, but requires repayment while you're in school.

-- While a fixed interest rate loan charges the same interest rate and monthly payment for the life of the loan, a variable interest rate loan will likely increase its interest rate as rates in the economy rise.
+While a fixed interest rate loan charges the same interest rate and monthly payment for the life of the loan, a variable interest rate loan will likely increase its interest rate as rates in the economy rise.